-At Solunion, the integration of these ESG risks, together with the traditional risks of the insurance activity, is
+At Solunion, the integration of these ESG risks, together with the traditional risks of the insurance activity, is carried out naturally in the management and control processes we have established, providing long-term solutions.
 The management of ESG risks and opportunities helps in decision-making in areas such as underwriting, investment, product and service innovation, and service provision, and are key to building stakeholder confidence.
 We use different risk analysis and assessment systems that are complementary and allow us to integrate ESG risks: